IBMStreams/endpoint-monitor/README.md

  * Single web-server per job
      * The web-server can be hosting multiple REST operators that are fused into a single PE
  * Port number should be zero or a non-system port.
+ * Currently all jobs are monitored for endpoints, job filtering will be added.

 For a web-server in a job its URLs are exposed with prefix path: